inrupt/etl-tutorial/README.md

 npm run e2e-test-node-localExtract-TransformLoad
 ```

-...you should see console output informing you that our ETL process
+...you should see console output informing you that our ETL application
 successfully Loaded resources into your triplestore repository.
 If your
 triplestore is not running, or you provided an incorrect SPARQL Update
 endpoint, then this test suite should fail (for example, with